Deepak-Mewada/Awesome-AI4BCI/README.md

 # Ai4BCI - An Open AI tool box to bring BCI out of the lab
 Goal - bridge the gap and develope resources which are more accessible.
-We are planning to start this initiative with an aim to make BCI an evryday technology just like AI has made Computer vision, NLP and Speech processing a tech of evryone.
-Every hand has these tech but BCI came before all of these but it is still in lab.
-Why?
+ We are planning to start this initiative with the aim of making BCI an everyday technology, just like AI has made computer vision, NLP, and speech processing accessible to everyone.
+Every hand now has access to these technologies, but BCI, despite being an earlier development, remains confined to the lab.
+Why is that?

 #### but Why?
 - if not now then when? ;)